d3cod3/raspbian-server/README.md

 Well, yes, it's not double click on the icon :P, but we are trying to be pro here, and the tutorial title say "Secure Server Config..." so, but don't worry, we'll crack it step by step.

-Step 1, what is SFTP?
+**Step 1**, what is SFTP?
 From [digitalocean](https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server) : "it stands for SSH File Transfer Protocol, or Secure File Transfer Protocol, is a separate protocol packaged with SSH that works in a similar way over a secure connection.
 The advantage is the ability to leverage a secure connection to transfer files and traverse the filesystem on both the local and remote system."

-Step 2, what in the hell means chroot'ed?
+**Step 2**, what in the hell means chroot'ed?
 From [wikipedia](https://en.wikipedia.org/wiki/Chroot) : "A chroot on Unix operating systems is an operation that changes the apparent root directory for the current running process and its children.
 A program that is run in such a modified environment cannot name (and therefore normally cannot access) files outside the designated directory tree.
 The term "chroot" may refer to the chroot(2) system call or the chroot(8) wrapper program.
 The modified environment is called a chroot jail."

-Step 3, in short, let's implement a secure difficult hackable file transfer protocol service for our Rasbian Server, yheaaaaaa!
+**Step 3**, in short, let's implement a secure difficult hackable file transfer protocol service for our Rasbian Server, yheaaaaaa!
 With this service we will be able to safe connect with our server and upload files, including let someone else access to our server to upload/download files, but in a chroot jail environment, like a bubble with no exits, a chroot environment is the only observable universe, so the rest of the system where we don't want anyone peeking or worse (see [Directory traversal attack](https://en.wikipedia.org/wiki/Directory_traversal_attack)), will not exists.

-Step 4, install OpenSSH server software
+**Step 4**, install OpenSSH server software

 ```bash
 apt-get install openssh-server
 ```

-Step 5, create a users group for sftp access and a specific user, this is a good practice for every kind of services, create specific groups for every service in order to limit access, if i will connect via sftp, i will have access to ONLY that.
+**Step 5**, create a users group for sftp access and a specific user, this is a good practice for every kind of services, create specific groups for every service in order to limit access, if i will connect via sftp, i will have access to ONLY that.

 ```bash
 groupadd sftpgroup